redwoodjs/redwood/packages/cli/src/lib/merge/README.md

 })
 ```

-`strategy.js` also provides some convenience functions, which provide consistent names for strategies, while defining node-specific implementations as required.
+Here, the closures to the right-hand-side of `ArrayExpression` and `ObjectExpression` are node-reducers, discussed in greater detail below. `strategy.js` also provides some convenience functions, which provide consistent names for strategies, while defining node-specific implementations as required.

 ```js
 import { concat } from 'merge/strategy'